Professor-Emanuel/SDL2-C-Projects/README.txt

 6. 2D_GameEngine - Tilemaps - adding a background on the previous version; added a matrix of 0's, 1's and 2's (hard coded in the Map.cpp file for now, but later on it can be added using an external file) which will represent a tile of water, grass or dirt.

-7. 2D_GameEngine - Entity -
+7. 2D_GameEngine - ECS - adds on top of the previous version, the Entity Component System.